VietLongTran/liamhz.github.io/md-blog/vulkan-fundamentals.md

 **Fixed-functions** complete operations that can be tweaked with parameters, but the way they work is predefined.
 Anything in the graphics pipeline that isn't a shader is a fixed function.

 **Shaders** are user-created programs that execute in the graphics pipeline.
-They can read from input variables (e.g. position of vertex / fragment / light) and run on GPUs, which are great at parallel computing tasks, such as applying the same lighting rule for every one of the 2 millions pixels on your screen or rotating a 3D model with thousands of vertices.
+They can read from input variables (e.g. position of vertex / fragment / light) and run on GPUs, which are great at parallel computing tasks such as applying the same lighting rule for every one of the 2 million pixels on your screen or rotating a 3D model with thousands of vertices.

 ![A single 3D model with different shaders applied to it can look very different (Rodrigo Toledo)](https://www.researchgate.net/profile/Rodrigo_Toledo/publication/262317607/figure/fig1/AS:296710707400714@1447752753953/Results-from-different-shader-examples-In-the-first-line-there-are-some-basic-examples.png)